nullforce/nullforce.github.io/input/posts/2022/01-14-an-improved-youtube-shortcode.md

 <iframe ... />
 ```

-when we want a properly terminated element that doesn't "eat" everything that
+When we want a properly terminated element that doesn't "eat" everything that
 follows it, like this:

 ```html